flowchain/flowchain-hybrid/README.md

 ## Block Rewards

-Please update the wallet address of the miner and [Sign and Submit Validator Miner Program](https://github.com/flowchain/crypto-night/wiki/TestNet-User-Guide) in order to receive block rewards.
+Please update the wallet address of the miner in `index.js` and [Sign and Validating Miner Address](https://github.com/flowchain/crypto-night/wiki/TestNet-User-Guide) in order to receive block rewards.

 ```
 var miner = new Miner({